Anidetrix/rollup-plugin-styles/README.md

 - Support for implementation and `fibers` forcing for Sass
 - Support for partials and `~` in Less import statements
 - More smaller things that I forgot

-## Contributing

-Any contributions are always welcome, not only Pull Requests! 😀

-- **QA**: file bug reports, the more details you can give the better
-- **Code**: take a look at the [open issues](https://github.com/Anidetrix/rollup-plugin-styles/issues), even if you can't write code showing that you care about a given issue matters
-- **Ideas**: feature requests are welcome, even ambitious ones
-- **Donations**: financial support helps to dedicate more time to this project

-Your First Contribution?
-You can learn how from this _free_ series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

 ## License